3 Tips for Stress-free Wedding Planning

 Then list your other wedding suppliers in order of importance to you both and allocate a percentage – (obviously wedding photography will be at the top!)
 Researching and sourcing quotes from suppliers first will help you gauge how much you need to allocate before making a final decision.

 I can tell you every wedding photographer prices themselves differently and offers different things, so I’m guessing other wedding suppliers are the same.
 So, after you’ve decided which suppliers are important, then you need to figure out what’s the most important out of what they offer.

 3. DECIDING ON YOUR GUEST LIST FOR YOUR WEDDING

-Ann talks about the guest list in more detail on the IGTV interview.
+Ann talks about the guest list in more detail on the IGTV interview which you can watch on YouTube.
 Your guest list and budget are intertwined; either you’ll need to go higher on the budget if you can’t cut your guest list down, or if you’re really adamant about your budget, cutting your guest list could be the only option.

 Ann suggests you write out your guest list and then cull.
 Then cull again.
 And again and so on, until you’re down to your ultimate favourites to attend.

 A final note…